ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/querying/paging.dotnet.markdown

 The threshold can be adjusted by changing the `PerformanceHints.MaxNumberOfResults` configuration value.
 {INFO/}

+{INFO:Limits}
+When [Corax](../../indexes/search-engine/corax) is used as the search engine, indexes of more than `int.MaxValue` documents can be created and used.
+To match this capacity, queries over Corax indexes can [skip](../../indexes/querying/paging#example-ii---basic-paging) a number of results that exceeds `int.MaxValue` and `take` documents from this location.
+{INFO/}

 ## Example I - No Paging

 The queries below will return all the results available.